krakend/krakend-documentation/design/_index.md

 * The `balancing` middleware uses some strategy for selecting a backend host to query.
 * The `concurrent` middleware improves the QoS by sending several concurrent requests to the next step of the chain and returning the first successful response using a timeout for canceling the generated workload.
 * The `logging` middleware logs the received request and response and the segment execution duration.
 * The `merging` middleware is a fork-and-join middleware.
-It is intended to split the process of the request into several concurrent processes, each one against a different backend, and to merge all the received responses from those created pipes into a single one.
+It is intended to split the request process into several concurrent processes, each against a different backend, and to merge all the received responses from those created pipes into a single one.
 It applies a timeout, as the `concurrent` one does.
 * The `http` middleware completes the received proxy request by replacing the parameters extracted from the user request in the defined `URLPattern`.

 #### Proxies available

-* The `http` proxy translates a proxy request into an HTTP one, sends it to the backend API using an `HTTPClientFactory`, decodes the returned HTTP response with a `Decoder`, manipulates the response data with an `EntityFormatter` and returns it to the caller.
+* The `http` proxy translates a proxy request into an HTTP one, sends it to the backend API using an `HTTPClientFactory`, decodes the returned HTTP response with a `Decoder`, manipulates the response data with an `EntityFormatter`, and returns it to the caller.

 #### Other components of the `proxy` package